BrightcoveConsultingReusableComponents/Cast-Player-Sample/README.md

 # Server setup and the Chromecast Debugger
 First of all, it's necessary to set the server to start running the project, based on another googlecast project: custom-receiver. <br>
-It is a simple node.js server.
-It has implemented a simple CORS application that allows the information to be sent Cross-Domain. <br>
+It is a express-node.js server.
+It has implemented a CORS application that allows the information to be sent Cross-Domain. <br>
-Extra parts -> Analytics and Steaming: The server also has a POST request definition, used for saving data used by the Analytics/Streaming part.
+Extra parts -> Analytics and Streaming: The server also has a POST request definition, used for saving data used by the Analytics/Streaming part.
 Therefore, it's necessary to also install some modules other than just express.
 It was constructed to simulate a possible use for the information sent by the Cast Player after a session.<br>

+<h5>If there is no interest in the Streaming Analytics Part, there is a simple server version [here](./extra/simple-server.js).</h5><br>

 - Install Node.js (https://nodejs.org/)
 - Clone this project with github